 Let’s now take a look at what we saw!

 The girls and I continued on the Willow Trail for about a mile and then turned back around because my Mother-in-Law was getting a bit tired.
-I wish that we could have kept on a bit farther, but that was not in the cards today.
+I wish we could have kept on a bit farther, but that was not in the cards today.

 Notable Places of Interest Near Guajome Regional Park

-About one mile east, off of North Santa Fe Ave, there is the 7000 square foot, 22 room Rancho Guajome Adobe.
-Built-in the 1850s, this Historical Landmark adobe served as the headquarters of the Rancho Guajome Estate.
+About one mile east, off of North Santa Fe Ave, there is the 7000 square foot, 22-room Rancho Guajome Adobe.
+Built in the 1850s, this Historical Landmark adobe served as the headquarters of the Rancho Guajome Estate.

 I hope that you enjoyed our adventure today.
+Here are a few other articles about the Oceanside are, if you would like more information!
 Please check back, as I am always going somewhere on the coast, and I love to share!
-Here are a few other articles about the Oceanside are, if you would like more information!

 - Oceanside Harbor Tours- Get on the Water!